-Unfortunately, no. Most people never have an oral cancer screening, and this is why the cancer is not detected at an early stage.
-At our Salt Lake City, Utah, dental practice, we suggest that you visit us for a screening right away if you have never received one.
-Otherwise, you can generally have this done bi-annually.
+Unfortunately, no. Most people do not undergo oral cancer screening, which is why the cancer is only detected at its advanced stages.
+If you’ve never been screened for oral cancer, we recommend that you visit our Salt Lake City, Utah, dental practice for a screening right away.
+Otherwise, you can have this done once every six months.
 If you live in or near the 84124 area, call 801-274-2500 to schedule an appointment with our office.WHAT DOES AN ORAL CANCER SCREENING ENTAIL?

-The most important thing you can do for decreasing your risk is to stop chewing smokeless tobacco products.
-This is the biggest historical risk for developing oral cancer.
-While it is better for your lungs than smoking cigarettes, it can increase your risk for oral cancer by 60 times!
-You should also stop smoking all tobacco products and limit how much alcohol you drink.
-It does not appear that alcohol in limited quantities is dangerous, but if you drink regularly or binge drink, you are at a greater risk.
-You also need to limit your sun exposure and prevent sunburns whenever possible.
-As for the HPV virus, you should speak with your general physician to find out if you are a candidate for the vaccine.
-You may also want to be tested to find out if you already have the virus.
+The most important thing you can do to reduce your risk is to stop chewing tobacco products.
+Historically, chewing tobacco poses the biggest risk for developing oral cancer.
+While chewing tobacco does not affect your lungs as badly as smoking cigarettes, it does increase your risk for oral cancer by 60 times!
+Speaking of smoking, you should also stop smoking any tobacco products.
+And while drinking small amounts of alcohol does not seem dangerous, drinking often or binge drinking puts you at greater risk.
+You also need to limit your exposure to the sun and prevent sunburns.
+Regarding the HPV virus, consult your general physician to determine if you are eligible for the vaccine.
+You might also want to be tested for HPV to determine if you already have the virus.